 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach Customer personal information such as names, addresses, contact numbers and other details that were collected by the Company are safely logged in the Company's database. ensures that such data are well protected.
-What are the Risk/s Identified?
+Management Approach Customer personal information such as names addresses, contact numbers and other details that were collected by the Company are safely logged ir the Company's database. • What are the Risk/s Identified?
 Management Approach Systems hacking which may lead to identity theft The Company ensures that its information management systems are protected from cyber attack and hacking.
 What are the Opportunity/ies Identified?
 Management Approach The Company assesses its information management system to help improve customer confidence.
 The Company incorporates data privacy in its information management systems and procedures.